oracle/rwloadsim/docs/ERRORLIST.md

 When generating an executable for direct execution of rwl scripts, you cannot use the feature or option shown.

-### RWL-287 error: "when generating an executable, the following command: %s returned with status %d"
+### RWL-287 error: "when generating an executable, the following command:%s%s%sreturned with status %d"
 When generating an executable with direct execution of an rwl script, the command to compile and link has failed.